List of Ocean's characters: Danny Ocean

 Danny Ocean (George Clooney) is a fictional thief from New York City, ringleader and idea man for the main crew that robs three casinos in Ocean’s Eleven, a Fabergé egg in Ocean’s Twelve, and diamonds in Ocean’s Thirteen.
+He is motivated to pull the Bellagio job in the first film as revenge for Terry Benedict dating his ex-wife, Tess.
+His success in this job and the notoriety it brings him is what incites the jealousy of Toulour and sets off the events of the second film.
+In the third film, he undertakes the con against Willy Bank to get revenge for Reuben.
+He is presumed to be dead by the events of Ocean's 8, though his sister Debbie has expressed her doubts about his demise, hinting the possibility that he has merely faked his death and gone underground.

 Rusty Ryan

 Robert Charles "Rusty” Ryan (Brad Pitt) is Danny Ocean's right-hand man.
 Rusty's skills are used more in the planning phase of the heists.
 Rusty's ex-girlfriend Isabel is what gets the team in trouble in Ocean's Twelve, despite condemning Danny's efforts to win back an ex-wife in Ocean's Eleven.
 Rusty has a weakness for his hotel, which puts him in debt by Ocean's Twelve and has led him to constantly pull off jobs to keep his hotel financially stable by Ocean's Thirteen.

 Linus Caldwell

 The son of a legendary con artist, Bobby Caldwell, Linus (Matt Damon) is one of two newcomers to Danny's crew, recruited by Danny in person.
 Having witnessed Linus's pickpocket skills grifting in Chicago, he offers him a key slot on his crew for one of the essential parts of the elaborate heist.
 Throughout the trilogy, Linus repeatedly attempts to live up to this family's reputation and gain respect within the crew.
-At various times, he seems to succeed: he backs up Danny in Ocean's Eleven by bringing extra batteries for the explosives, which turn out to be crucial, and in Ocean's Twelve gets a chance to run the con when half the crew ends up in prison.
-In Ocean's Thirteen, Linus offers to seduce a member of the casino staff despite the team's doubts about his ability.
+At various times, he seems to succeed: he backs up Danny in Ocean's Eleven by bringing extra batteries for the remote explosive detonator, which turns out to be crucial, and in Ocean's Twelve gets a chance to run the con when half the crew ends up in prison.
+In Ocean's Thirteen, Linus offers to seduce a casino staff member despite the team's doubts about his ability.
 He is eventually successful in his endeavor.
 Eager to prove himself, he frequently offers to tackle challenging parts of the con and assert himself as a leader within the team.